RMNorbert/Dentocrates/README.md

 ---
 #### 5. Access the application:

 Once the server is up and running, you can access the Dentocrates application through the provided URL.
-Open a web browser and enter the appropriate URL (e.g. in case of mvn spring-boot:run or in case of using the application-lifecycle.sh file http://localhost:3000 , in case of docker http://localhost:8080) to access the application.
+Open a web browser and enter the appropriate URL (e.g. in case of **mvn spring-boot:run** and **npm start** or in case of using the **application-lifecycle.sh** file **http://localhost:3000** , in case of **docker** **http://localhost:8080**) to access the application.
 You can create an account, explore dentists, schedule appointments, chat with the ChatBot.

 Note: The URL and port number may vary depending on your configuration.